Meet Our 2026 Young Artists

 Amy Goto

-Amy Goto was born in 2004 in South Carolina.
-She is currently pursuing a Master of Music at the Yale School of Music under Paul Watkins, after earning her bachelor’s degree with honors from the Conservatoire de Paris (CNSMDP) in 2024.
-Amy won the AENA Special Prize (Second Prize) at the 2022 Pablo Casals International Award and the Prize for the Best Performance of the Commissioned Work at the 2025 International Musical Competition “Dr. Luis Sigall.”
-She attended the Verbier Festival Academy as a soloist in 2022 and was the youngest member of Gautier Capuçon’s Classe d’Excellence de Violoncelle at the Fondation Louis Vuitton from 2020 to 2022.
-Amy performs on a cello made by Ferdinando Alberti (c.
-1750), generously loaned by Christophe Landon, and is endorsed by Thomastik-Infeld Vienna.
+Amy received the AENA Special Prize (Second Prize) at the 2022 Pablo Casals International Award and the Prize for Best Performance of the Commissioned Work at the 2025 Dr. Luis Sigall International Competition.
+In 2022, she attended the Verbier Festival Academy as a soloist and was also the youngest member of Gautier Capuçon’s Classe d’Excellence de Violoncelle at the Fondation Louis Vuitton from 2020 to 2022.

 Young man with curly hair and glasses holding a cello in a room with wooden chairs.